nortikin/sverchok/docs/nodes/modifier_make/bisect.rst

 Functionality
 -------------

 This can give the cross section of an object shape from any angle.
 The implementation is from ``bmesh.ops.bisect_plane``.
+It can also provide either side of the cut, separate or joined.

 Inputs